AttoMap-310

 Contaminants and Impurities in Industrial Processes (e.g., Batteries)

-AttoMap is the highest resolution (e.g., 5 micrometers vs. 20+ micrometers) and highest sensitivity microXRF on the market.
-This allows it to uniquely resolve microns-scale impurities that can catastrophic, such as Fe impurities in battery electrodes.
+AttoMap is the highest-resolution microXRF system on the market (e.g., 5 micrometers vs. 20+ micrometers) and offers the highest sensitivity.
+This allows it to uniquely resolve micron-scale impurities that can be catastrophic, such as Fe impurities in battery electrodes.
 As reported in Cell Report Physical Science, AttoMap was successfully used to localize small particles of Zr, Hf, Cr, Fe, Cu, and Zn in a battery electrode.

 AttoMap successfully found trace levels of Hf, Zr, Cr, increased Fe, Cu, and Zn that spatially varied within a battery electrode.
 Such contaminants can be catastrophic for batteries, causing shorts or degraded performance.